Investment in Belarus

 Belarus - Investment

-FocusEconomics Consensus Forecast panelists expect the economy to expand 1.7% in 2021, which is unchanged from last month’s forecast.
-For 2022, panelists see GDP growth at 2.1%.
+FocusEconomics Consensus Forecast panelists expect the economy to expand 1.4% in 2022, which is down 0.1 percentage points from last month’s forecast.
+For 2023, panelists see GDP growth at 1.7%.

 Belarus - Investment Data

 5 years of economic forecasts for more than 30 economic indicators.

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

 The Belarusian ruble continued to lose ground against the U.S. dollar over the past month, plummeting to an all-time low of 3.33 per USD in mid-March, amid a spiraling sovereign debt crisis due to the fallout from the Russia-Ukraine war.